If you’re from Hawaii and you’re looking for a job that can provide viable income, you might want to consider becoming a real estate agent.

 What are the fees that I need to pay for the Hawaii real estate salesperson licensing exam?

-The fee for the salesperson licensing exam costs $68 (pricing as of May 2021).
+The fee for the salesperson licensing exam costs $68.
 The rate for the licensing fee will be determined after you finish taking the exam.

 What do I need to bring on the day of the exam?